-- Advice – years of experience helps umbrella companies help you.
-They can advise on IR35 issues, or on choosing the best trading vehicle for tax efficiency.
+- Advice – years of experience help umbrella companies help you.
+They can advise on IR35 issues or choose the best trading vehicle for tax efficiency.

-- Statutory benefits – maternity/paternity, sick pay, holiday pay are all there like it would be with any other employment.
+- Statutory benefits – maternity/paternity, sick pay, and holiday pay are all there like they would be with any other employment.

-Umbrella margin – Umbrella fees are called “margin” and most of the time, and these are a fixed amount per week or month.
-Typically they are between £15 and £25 per week.
-Ideally, this should be the only factor that differentiates one quote from another when you are shopping around; every other deduction (NI and tax) are standard rate dictated by HMRC rules.
+Umbrella margin – Umbrella fees are called “margin”, and these are a fixed amount per week or month.
+Typically, they are between £15 and £25 per week.
+Ideally, this should be the only factor differentiating one quote from another when shopping around; every other deduction (NI and tax) is a standard rate dictated by HMRC rules.

-You may see companies quoting percentage margin on your invoices, which may look attractive if you have less work, but once things pick up, you may find yourself handing over more of your earnings.
+You may see companies quoting percentage margins on your invoices, which may look attractive if you have less work, but you may be handing over more of your earnings once things pick up.

 Other deductions – Like with any employment, you can expect to see income tax and Employee National Insurance deducted from your pay as well.

-If you are a basic rate taxpayer (total earnings below £50,000 per annum), you’ll pay 20% tax and 12% National Insurance on your earnings over the annual personal tax allowance (£12,500).
-In the higher rate and additional rate tax bands, tax deductions increase to 40 and 45% respectively.
+If you are a basic rate taxpayer (total earnings below £50,270 per annum), you’ll pay tax and National Insurance on your earnings over the annual personal tax allowance (£12,570).
+From January 6 2024, this means 20% tax and 10% National insurance.
+Anything earned over £50,270 will be charged 2% NI and income tax of 40 and 45%.

-It is important to note here that the Employers National Insurance will also be deducted from your gross pay.
+It is important to note here that the Employer’s National Insurance of 13.8% will also be deducted from your gross pay.
 This is unique to umbrella companies as their fee does not cover the cost.
 On the flip side, this allows them to minimise their processing fees.

 Deductions are shown on the payslip.
-For a handy guide that explains what’s on a SmartWork payslip, click here.
+Click here for a handy guide that explains what’s on a SmartWork payslip.

-Umbrella margin gets deducted from the assignment rate the umbrella company receive for the contractor’s services and is deducted before taxes, meaning that there is tax relief on the margin itself.
+The umbrella margin gets deducted from the assignment rate the umbrella company receives for the contractor’s services and is deducted before taxes, meaning that there is tax relief on the margin itself.
 Take-home pay illustrations often show the net amount, not only to show the real cost but to save you the hassle of working it out.

 For example, if you earn £3,000 a month, a £100 umbrella margin would leave you with £2,900 to be taxed.
 The savings made on the £100 not being taxed is a little over £30, so you only pay £70 or so for the umbrella service in reality.

-Thankfully, accredited companies are fully transparent, so there should be no surprises if you go with one an FCSA (Freelancer and Contractor Services Association) accredited provider.
-If you go with one that isn’t, look out for the following:
+Thankfully, accredited companies are fully transparent, so there should be no surprises if you go with an FCSA (Freelancer and Contractor Services Association) accredited provider.
+If you choose one that isn’t, look out for the following:

 - Joining or exit fees